 2. Your team needs to stay on top of incoming calls and stay on the same page.

 Let’s say a customer calls multiple times and speaks with different team members.
-Having shared call recordings (and call transcriptions) can help ensure they receive a consistent level of service and no one on your team has to ping their teammates to get the rundown.
+Having shared call recordings (and built-in call transcription software) can help ensure they receive a consistent level of service and no one on your team has to ping their teammates to get the rundown.

 When your team needs to work together to manage incoming calls, shared numbers and inboxes are helpful.
 Your team members can collaborate and split responsibility for handling calls while including shared context in conversations.